EYFS Profile and Moderation

 • Local authority guidance is TBC to provide general information about the statutory return, and steps to follow to submit the return securely to the local authority via Mimecast.

-• The DfE Early years foundation stage profile: 2025 handbook (TBC) helps teachers and other early years practitioners to complete the EYFS profile assessment in line with the statutory requirements in the EYFS framework.
+• The DfE Early years foundation stage profile: 2025 handbook helps teachers and other early years practitioners to complete the EYFS profile assessment in line with the statutory requirements in the EYFS framework.

 • The EYFS Profile must be completed for all children registered, unless: